Next to Slack and Microsoft Spotify also received an update yesterday. The popular streaming app now has a feature called "Group Sessions."

 How “Group Session” works

-To use the feature, the "host" must tap the "Connect" menu in the bottom left corner of their playback screen.
+To use the feature, the host must tap the "Connect" menu in the bottom left corner of their playback screen.
 The scannable QR code can then be distributed to the members.
-Participants can scan the host's code with the Spotify app and then access the playlist.
-Party guests can now play, pause, skip, select or add to the queue using the Spotify controls.
-Important: The feature is only available to Premium members and is intended Spotify According to the company, it is not yet ready - it is in a beta version.
+Participants can then scan the host's code with the Spotify app and access the playlist.
+Party guests can then use the Spotify controls to play, pause, skip, select, or add tracks to the queue.
+Important: This feature is only available to Premium members and is intended Spotify According to the company, it is not yet ready - it is in a beta version.
 The company wants to refine and optimize the function based on user feedback.
 So something could still change in the end.
 (Photo by Denys Prykhodov / Bigstockphoto)